 The third part of the publication uses three different scenarios to think about the future: islands (national level), orbits (regional level) and communities (transnational level).

-The final part of the publication explores the next five years by region – East and South East Asia, South Asia, Europe, North America, South America, The Arctic and Antarctic, and Space.
+The final part explores the next five years by region – East and South East Asia, South Asia, Europe, North America, South America, The Arctic and Antarctic, and Space.